nextflow-io/nextflow/docs/reports.md

 As each process can spawn many tasks, colors are used to identify those tasks belonging to the same process.

-To enable the creation of the timeline report add the `-with-timeline` command line option when launching the pipeline execution.
+To enable the creation of the execution timeline add the `-with-timeline` command line option when launching the pipeline execution.
 For example:

 ```bash
 nextflow run <pipeline> -with-timeline [file name]